wagdav/thewagner.net/content/2022-01-23-Exploring-logic-programming.markdown

 ---
 title: Exploring Logic Programming
+summary:
+    I revisit the problem _Seven Segment Search_ of Day 8 in the Advent of Code 2021 puzzle series.
+I implement a declarative solution in Clojure using the logic programming library core.logic.
 ---

 In this article I revisit the problem _Seven Segment Search_ of Day 8 in the